etch1994/Converted.in-Task/README.md

 # Converted.in-Task
 ### USA Mobile App

-## please find in this repository 6 folders:
+## please find in this repository 9 files

 first and second one: '1)converted.in(Cleaning data & Modeling).html' &